-Bulgarian nuclear power plant Kozloduy-upgrade contract with Rusatom Service3.
-April 2020. / SEE Energy News
+Bulgarian nuclear power plant Kozloduy-upgrade contract with Rusatom Service, SEE Energy News

 A 14.5 million euros contract was signed between Bulgarian sole nuclear power plant Kozloduy and Russian Rusatom Service, part of state-owned nuclear energy company Rosatom.